mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Item TL Kg Cost Vehicle Weapon Harness 10 95 Cr2500

 **Mini-torpedo Battery:** A self-contained rack that can carry up to six mini-torpedoes.
-Designed to be mounted on an Orca vehicle weapon harness, it can fire mini- torpedoes singly or in a rippling cascade.
+Designed to be mounted on an Orca vehicle weapon harness, it can fire mini-torpedoes singly or in a rippling cascade.

 Weapon TL Range Damage Tons Cost Magazine Magazine Cost Traits Mini-torpedo Battery 10 9 1DD 2 Cr35000 6 Cr10000 AP 5, Auto 3, Smart